MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-batch-posting.md

 4. To verify that the job queue is working as expected, post a sales order.
 For more information, see [Sell Products](sales-how-sell-products.md).
     The sales order will now be added to a dedicated job queue entry, which defines when the documents are posted.

-### To view status from a sales or purchase document
+### <a name="to-view-status-from-a-sales-or-purchase-document"></a>To view status from a sales or purchase document
 If the job queue cannot post the sales order, the status is changed to **Error** and the sales order is added to the list of sales orders that the user must handle manually.
 1. From the document that you have tried to post with background posting, choose the **Job Queue Status** field, which will contain **Error**.
 2. Review the error message and fix the problem.

 Alternatively, you can review on the **Job Queue Log Entries** page if the sales order was posted successfully.
 For more information, see the [Monitor the job queue](#monitor-the-job-queue) section.

-## To create a job queue entry for batch posting of sales orders
+## <a name="to-create-a-job-queue-entry-for-batch-posting-of-sales-orders"></a>To create a job queue entry for batch posting of sales orders

 Alternatively, you can postpone postings for when it is convenient for your organisation.
 For example, in your business it might make sense to run certain routines when most of the data entry for the day has concluded.
 You can achieve this by setting the job queue up to run various batch-posting reports, such as the **Batch Post Sales Orders**, **Batch Post Sales Invoices**, and similar reports. [!INCLUDE[prod_short](includes/prod_short.md)] supports background posting for all sales, purchasing, and service documents.